Nucleomics-VIB/bionano-tools/README.md

 bionano-tools
 ==========

 *All tools presented below have only been tested by me and may contain bugs, please le tme know if you find some.
-Each tool relies on dependencies listed at the top of the code (cpan for perl and cran for R will help you add them)*
+Each tool relies on dependencies normally listed at the top of the code (cpan for perl and cran for R will help you add them)*

 # QC-tools